"Who has the courage to allow themselves to be rewritten, remade?"

 Required Secondary Powers: Here, the ability to magically read genes is developed before the ability to store the vast quantities of information involved in a small physical space.
 As a result, a lot of the findings have to be discarded.

+Series Continuity Error: An entire continent mysteriously vanishes between the fourth and fifth game.
 It's barely mentioned in the fourth game, either.
 Consensus on the Spiderweb forums has it that it's been retconned out of existence.

 Servant Race: Most of the creations in the game.
 Most notably, the serviles.

 Shoot the Shaggy Dog: The ultimate ending in Geneforge 5 explains that the trials and triumphs of everyone in all 5 games, including every single decision the PC made, were all just the forgotten records of times long past.

 Speaking Simlish: The background noise in towns includes people speaking random gibberish.

 Stupid Good: In Geneforge 3, Greta believes strongly in the rights of creations but seems less concerned for all the people the rebels are killing.
 She becomes more nuanced in the later games.

 Sufficiently Analyzed Magic: Shaping plays this trope to a T. New creations are traditionally made through experimentation, making one new creature after another with one slight modification each time and recording the results.
 The first game is about you being stranded on an island where you discover an abandoned research facility that had discovered DNA, and subsequently magical genetic engineering.
 The series as a whole delivers the message that the process of gaining knowledge gives you the wisdom to use that knowledge, and that simply being given power will lead to abuse.